Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### During a Sprint Retrospective, the Development Team proposes moving the Daily Scrum to only occur on Tuesdays and Thursdays.
+### During a Sprint Retrospective, the Developers proposes moving the Daily Scrum to only occur on Tuesdays and Thursdays.
 Which two are the most appropriate responses for the Scrum Master? (choose the best two answers)

 - [ ] Consider the request and decide on which days the Daily Scrum should occur.
 - [x] Coach the team on why the Daily Scrum is important as an opportunity to update the plan.
-- [ ] Have the developers vote.
+- [ ] Have the Developers vote.
-- [x] Learn why the Development Team wants this and work with them to improve the outcome of the Daily Scrum.
+- [x] Learn why the Developers wants this and work with them to improve the outcome of the Daily Scrum.
-- [ ] Acknowledge and support the self-organizing team's decision.
+- [ ] Acknowledge and support the self-managing team's decision.

 **[⬆ Back to Top](#table-of-contents)**